-All the while, these ecosystems provide economic benefits such as habitat for commercially-valuable fish species and cultural value for coastal communities who recreate and cherish these natural landscapes.
+All the while, these ecosystems provide economic benefits such as habitat for commercially-valuable fish species, tourism value, and cultural value for coastal communities who recreate and cherish these natural landscapes.
 Not to mention, human health and well-being tends to be higher in proximity to healthy natural ecosystems like those found in fully and highly-protected Marine Protected Areas.

-37. Baseline Amnesia: Coastal Ecosystems
+35. Baseline Amnesia: Coastal Ecosystems

 Clearly, coastal ecosystems have a lot to offer.
 Unfortunately, we have lost a great deal.
-Half of all freshwater and saltwater wetlands in the contiguous 48 states have disappeared to development, including settlements, roads, agriculture, and draining and diking wetlands have been lost from estuaries.
-Source: https://bit.ly/3m4qoap
+Half of all freshwater and saltwater wetlands in the contiguous 48 states have disappeared to development, including settlements, roads, agriculture, and draining and diking.

 Did you know that we have lost 95% of coastal forest swamps in Oregon alone.
-On the west coast, about 85% of vegetated tidal
+On the west coast, about 85% of tidal wetlands have been lost.
+Source: https://bit.ly/3m4qoap

-This means a major loss of all of the benefits that we just described-including carbon storage, climate change defense, and diverse wildlife habitats.
+This is a major loss of all of the benefits that we just described-including carbon storage, climate change defense, and diverse wildlife habitats.

-38. Building Coastal Resilience
+36. Building Coastal Resilience

 So, despite these losses, what can we do to make our coastal lands and communities more resilient to climate change?
-There still remains a huge potential for restoration, including many new opportunities for carbon sequestration.
+There still remains a huge potential for restoration, including many new opportunities for efficient carbon sequestration.